MicrosoftDocs/azure-aks-docs/articles/aks/app-routing-nginx-configuration.md

 Here are the possible configuration options:

 - **`None`**: The default Nginx ingress controller will not be created and it will not be deleted if it exists.
 Users should delete the default `NginxIngressController` custom resource manually if desired.
 - **`Internal`**: The default Nginx ingress controller will be created with an internal load balancer.
-Any annotations changes on the `NginxIngressController` custom resource to make it external will be reconciled.
+Any annotations changes on the `NginxIngressController` custom resource to make it external will be overwritten.
 - **`External`**: The default Nginx ingress controller will be created with an external load balancer.
-Any annotations changes on the `NginxIngressController` custom resource to make it internal will be reconciled.
+Any annotations changes on the `NginxIngressController` custom resource to make it internal will be overwritten.
 - **`AnnotationControlled`** (default): The default Nginx ingress controller will be created.
 Users can edit the default `NginxIngressController` custom resource to configure load balancer annotations.

 ### Create another public facing NGINX ingress controller